-The FSOC comprises ten voting members, 9 of whom are federal regulators and the remaining voting member is the Treasury Secretary who also acts as the chair to the council.
+The FSOC comprises ten voting members, nine of whom are federal regulators.
+The remaining voting member is the Treasury Secretary, who also acts as the Chair to the council.
 The council also includes five non-voting members.
 It can impose stricter regulations on institutions that are viewed as “too big to fail” and likely to pose systemic risk.
 It is responsible for promoting market discipline, identifying threats to the financial stability of the US, and managing emerging risks that threaten the financial system.

-The Office of Financial Research (OFR) works alongside the FSOC by providing necessary data on the operations of the finance industry.
-The OFR is authorized to obtain data from any institution in the finance industry to help in discharging its functions.
+The Office of Financial Research (OFR) works alongside the FSOC by providing necessary data on the operations of the financial services industry.
+The OFR is authorized to obtain data from any institution in the industry to help in discharging its functions.
 It also issues guidelines to standardize how firms report data.
-The head of OFR is a presidential appointee, subject to the approval by the US Senate.
+The head of OFR is a Presidential appointee, subject to approval by the US Senate.

 The Dodd-Frank law also established the Consumer Financial Protection Bureau (CFPB) to protect consumers from large unregulated financial institutions.
-The agency also consolidated the functions of other agencies including the Department of Housing and Urban Development, the Federal Trade Commission, and the National Credit Union Administration.
-The CFPB was charged with preventing risky business practices that are likely to hurt consumers.
+The law also consolidated the functions of other agencies, including the Department of Housing and Urban Development, the Federal Trade Commission, and the National Credit Union Administration.
+The CFPB is charged with preventing risky business practices that are likely to hurt consumers.
 The CFPB requires lenders to disclose information to consumers in a way that is easy to read and conceptualize.